Whooping Cough (Pertussis)

 - The coughing makes your child's skin or lips turn red, purple, or blue.

-- Your child vomits after coughing.
+- Your child throws up after coughing.

 - There's a whooping sound after the cough.